playcanvas/developer.playcanvas.com/content/en/user-manual/profile/projects.md

 An archive file will contain all the data of the current project state in a branch.
 However, it does not contain an version control history.

-There are several methods to create an offline backup archive of a project:
+There are two methods to create an offline backup archive of a project:

 ### From the Projects List